sunny-aguilar/python-dsa/educative/class-01/notes.md

 ![Big O Graph](https://i.stack.imgur.com/zc02g.jpg)

 **Relate to Code**
 This code snippet shows a simple loop & the cost to run it.
+We get an equation from this which is the run time.

 ###